data-8/textbook/content/chapters/02/2/snow-s-grand-experiment.md

 -------------------------

-Encouraged by what he had learned in Soho, Snow completed a more thorough analysis of cholera deaths.
+Encouraged by what he had learned in Soho, Snow completed a more thorough analysis.
 For some time, he had been gathering data on cholera deaths in an area of London that was served by two water companies.
 The Lambeth water company drew its water upriver from where sewage was discharged into the River Thames.
 Its water was relatively clean.
 But the Southwark and Vauxhall